1700 N. Monroe Street

 - Native American Freemasonry: Associationalism and Performance in America, by Joy Porter (Nebraska UP 2011).
 Nova Religio 17.2 (Nov.
 2013), 123-126.

 - Dixie Dharma: Inside a Buddhist Temple in the American South, by Jeff Wilson (UNC Press 2012).
 Reviewed for the Journal of Southern Religion, vol 14 (2012).

 - “Astral plane,” “Mesmerism,” and “Ritual magic” entries in Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies, Matt Cardin, ed., ABC-Clio, forthcoming.

 - “Spiritualism,” and “Aleister Crowley,” and “Automatic Writing” entries in Encyclopedia of Possession and Exorcism, Joseph Laycock, ed., ABC-Clio, forthcoming.

-- “Illuminati Controversy” and “New Age” in Religion and Politics in America, DiMare, Philip C., ed., Santa Barbara: ABC-CLIO, forthcoming.
+- “Illuminati Controversy” and “New Age” in Encyclopedia of Religion and Politics in America, DiMare, Philip C., ed., Santa Barbara: ABC-CLIO, forthcoming.

 - “Spiritualism” and “Ouija Board” entries in The Twenties in America, Carl Rollyson, ed.
 Pasadena: Salem Press, April 2012.
 Pgs 658-659, 818-819.

 - “Thought-Forms” and “The Seal of the Theosophical Society” entries in Emblems, Magic, and Higher Knowledge: Western Esotericism in Images.
-Asprem, E. & Joyce Pijnenburg, eds.
+Egil Asprem & Joyce Pijnenburg, eds.
 Seattle: Ouroboros Press, forthcoming.